microsoft/MSLab/Scenarios/Windows Admin Center Deployments/readme.md

 #### Generate PFX certificate

-In HA installation PFX file containing the certificate is needed, following block of code will request that certificate and save it to `WacHaCert.pfx` file in `Downloads` folder of logged in user.
+In HA installation PFX file containing the certificate is needed, following block of code will request that certificate and save it to `Windows Admin CenterHaCert.pfx` file in `Downloads` folder of logged in user.

 ```PowerShell
 # Function that creates PFX certificate